ovh/ovh-ui-kit/packages/oui-button/README.md

 ## Usage

 ### Primary Action Button
 * This button represents the action that the user is waiting for.
 It must stand out visually, catching the eye and encourage the user to click.
-This button is equivalent to press on the “Enter” key on the keypad
+This button is equivalent to press on the “Enter” key on the keypad.
 * Normally, there’s only one primary action button per form.
-* Regardless of the universe, there’s a will to unify button colors and states.
 * The min-width is set to 195px and the max-width is set to 300px.
-If the translation is longer than that, find a another translation or the bouton will be transform in a link (without border)
+If the translation is longer than that, find a another translation or the bouton will be transform in a link (without border).

 ```html:preview
 <div>